Parenting Hack for Better Results Disciplining Your Oppositional and Strong-Willed Child

 How do you discipline them?

 Do you tell your kiddo that they have lost the privilege to use their tablet/video games/TV/toys (whichever it is) for the remainder of the day?
 Does some form of angry or upset outburst happen?

 Will your child slam doors, yell, and continue not to listen?
-The rest of the day is probably a fight.

 It’s chaotic.
 You’re dealing with a bored and upset child for the rest of the day.
 It probably feels like you’re the one being punished.